Button Crafts: 8 Ideas Plus Free Instructions

 If you have a large focal button in your stash, here’s a fantastic idea for what to do with it: Use it as the main adornment for a crocheted necklace band.
 You can get the free pattern and instructions for this DIY button necklace at Knittingcrochetcrafts.com.

-The photo above shows you how it can look if you make this piece using Christmas colors of red and green.
-However, this design can work well for other holidays and occasions if you make it in other colors.
-How about orange and black for Halloween, burnt orange and white if you’re a Texas Longhorns fan, or yellow and purple if you’re an LA Lakers fan?
+The photo above shows you how it can look if you make this piece using red and green embroidery floss.
+However, you can choose any two contrasting colors to make this design.
+How about burnt orange and white if you’re a Texas Longhorns fan, or yellow and purple if you’re an LA Lakers fan?
+Or choose whichever two colors you’re likeliest to wear often.

 Greeting Cards With Buttons